Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 - Some kapton tape (or any whatever branded polyimide tape) to cover the PCB gold fingers;
 - Fine twizzers to handle the tiny components;
 - 3 hours of free time with your prefered music in background and no kids whining around;
 - A good skill in soldering because **this is not a beginner project**.
 It can really end as a mess if you don't know what you are doing.
-Keep in mind that the mod is **not reversible**.
+Keep in mind that the mod is not intended to be reversible.

 **Now ready to go ?**